miraheze/ReopenWiki/README.md

-# ImportDump
+# ReopenWiki
-An extension designed to automate user import requests.
+An extension for managing wiki reopen requests on a CreateWiki-based wikifarm

-Developed by Universal Omega.
+Based on [ImportDump](https://github.com/miraheze/ImportDump), an extension developed by Universal Omega.

 Licensed under the GPLv3 (or later) LICENSE.